 Sometimes bloating can start several weeks after consuming probiotics.
 Why?

 This seems to occur because it takes probiotics some time to transform the environment in your gut to become friendlier and healthier.
 Many probiotic bacteria lower the pH in your stomach and this is something bad microorganisms don’t like.
 When this happen harmful microorganisms will start to die off.
-And bad bacteria don’t die peacefully, causing bloating.
+And bad bacteria often die a violent death which can cause bloating.

 For example, for many years, I had severe gut problems.
 And when I started using probiotics I felt bloated often, and this came and went for a long time.
 However, I continued taking small amounts of fermented foods until the symptoms gradually disappeared.
 I engaged in the GAPS diet with bone broths daily and fresh vegetable juice.
 Finally, the bloating completely disappeared.
-Today I never feel bloated no matter how much probiotics I consume.
-I just tell you this because it is a common scenario for people with gut problems.
+Today I very rarely feel bloated no matter how much probiotics I consume.
+This is a common scenario for people with gut problems.

 Even if you stop taking probiotics, the effect will continue for some time.
 This is because probiotics create a healthy environment in your digestive tract where good bacteria can thrive.
 If you have “pockets of resistance” in the gut, several symptoms can come and go until most of the harmful bacteria are gone.